Mixture fraction

-Mixture fraction ($Z$) is a quantity used in combustion studies that measures the mass fraction of one stream (usually the fuel stream) of a mixture formed by two feed streams, one the fuel stream and the other the oxidizer stream.
+Mixture fraction ($Z$) is a quantity used in combustion studies that measures the mass fraction of one stream of a mixture formed by two feed streams, one the fuel stream and the other the oxidizer stream.
 Both the feed streams are allowed to have inert gases.
 The mixture fraction definition is usually normalized such that it approaches unity in the fuel stream and zero in the oxidizer stream.
 The mixture-fraction variable is commonly used as a replacement for the physical coordinate normal to the flame surface, in nonpremixed combustion.